Best Kettles in Australia 2026 — Electric, Gooseneck & Temperature Control

 Here's something nobody tells you about cheap kettles: they're loud.
 Like, really loud.
 A budget plastic kettle hitting full boil produces 70–85dB of noise — that's louder than a vacuum cleaner, louder than a dishwasher, and loud enough to wake someone sleeping in the next room.

 If you're boiling the kettle at 6am before work while your partner sleeps, or making a cup of tea at 11pm after the baby just went down, that noise matters.
-Quiet boil technology (available in Breville mid-range and above) reduces the noise to around 55–60dB — still audible, but not disruptive.
+Quiet boil technology (available in Breville's kettles) reduces the noise to around 55–60dB — still audible, but not disruptive.

 How does quiet boil work?
 Standard kettles have a single large heating element that creates violent, noisy bubbles at the base.
 Quiet boil kettles use a dual-wall construction with insulation between layers, plus a modified element design that creates smaller, quieter bubbles.
 The result is a kettle that sounds like a gentle hum rather than a rolling boil.